molpopgen/fwdpy11/doc/pages/advancedtopics.rst

    the genetic values for all trait dimensions.
 See :ref:`here <python_genetic_value_dimensions>`.
    For the common case of a one-dimensional genetic value, you populate element ``0`` of this array with value that you will return from this function.
-This "genetic values array" is stored in :attr:`fwdpy11.PyDiploidGeneticValueData.gvalues` The next section shows a concrete example.
+The "genetic values array" is accessible via the Python buffer protocol.
+   The next section shows a concrete example.

 .. note::